 Note: You can choose between having an OB/GYN or a midwife, although sometimes it is possible to have both.

-When pursuing a surrogacy process, both intended parents and surrogate mother need to feel comfortable and confident with the professional they choose to assist them with the birth, whether it’s an OB/GYN, midwife, or doula.
+When pursuing a surrogacy process, both intended parents and surrogate mothers need to feel comfortable and confident with the professional they choose to assist them with the birth, whether it’s an OB/GYN, midwife, or doula.
 So, trust your instincts.
 If it doesn’t feel right, try to ask your surrogate to find someone else, even if the professional is highly recommended.
-In this article, we’ll explore the differences between midwife vs doula vs ob and provide tips for finding the right pregnancy care provider for your surrogacy journey.
+In this article, we’ll explore the differences between midwife vs doula vs OB and provide tips for finding the right pregnancy care provider for your surrogacy journey.

 It is very important to stay on top of the communication and irrespective of whether your surrogate chooses an OB/GYN, a midwife or a doula, make sure that you set your expectations with that person.
 The professional should also feel comfortable working with heterosexual, same-sex or single parents (depending on your situation) and surrogacy.
 It is better to explain the situation to the professional to avoid unpleasant surprises when pregnancy is advanced.

-Also, it is important for them to understand that the intended parents are the parents and that they should be the ones making the decisions with regard to the baby, and the ones receiving the communication about the health of their baby.
+Also, they need to understand that the intended parents are the parents and that they should be the ones making the decisions about the baby, and the ones receiving the communication about the health of their baby.

 If you are looking for a midwife or a doula for your surrogacy journey, you can get helpful info in the following resources.